w3th4nds/bcc-compiler/README.md

 The goal is to compile basic programs, `#includes`, `typedefs` and other fancy things are forbidden.

+This is a **non-optimizing compiler**, it doesn't make use of an intermediate representation phase.

 Simplicity is valued more highly than support for more features.
 Will try to keep the entire thing under 3000 lines.

 Taking inspiration from other (hobby) compilers, **no** memory management **is** the memory management scheme here.